ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ```

 !!! tip "Trigger Interaction Label"
-    If a trigger is interactable, then the interaction label can show up to the player even when that player has not entered the trigger volume (i.e. the player getting close to the trigger volume).
+    If a trigger is interactable, then the interaction label can show up to the player even when that player has not entered the trigger volume (that is the player getting close to the trigger volume).
 This is why the `inTrigger` variable is used, to make sure the player is inside the trigger volume before showing the interaction label.

 #### Connect Events